CELPIP Speaking TaskDescribing a Scene

 Vivid Details

-Including specific visual details, colors, shapes, sizes, and positions that help listeners visualize the scene.
+Including useful visual details, actions, colors, positions, and expressions that help the listener imagine the picture.

 Language Accuracy

-Using appropriate vocabulary, prepositions, and descriptive language to convey spatial relationships accurately.
+Using appropriate vocabulary, prepositions, and descriptive language to explain where things are and what people are doing.

 Coherence & Flow